Here are responses to some frequently asked questions about portfolio assessment of prior learning.

 How do you prepare a portfolio?

-A user-friendly, self-paced online tutorial will guide you throughout the process of portfolio preparation.
+The advisor training in prior learning assessment will guide you through the process of portfolio preparation.
 A portfolio usually contains:

 - A petition for credit for learning that has occurred outside a formal classroom setting